softpano/admutils/README.md

 <p>Quality, the level of
 maturity and usefulness vary.
 You can view them as a kind of my personal protest against the overcomplexity of the current sysadmin environment.
-Now there are was too many tools available to make simple tasks complex and complex unsolvable :-)
+Now there are way too many tools available to make simple tasks complex and complex unsolvable :-)

 <p>Generally Linux system administration gradually moves to the &quot;Windows-way&quot; of doing things -- to tools that provide GUI and
 &quot;blackboxing&quot; of OS API and internals.
 Many DevOps toys can be viewed as steps in this particular direction.
 Some new subsystems